AdobeDocs/app-builder/src/pages/overview/getting_access.md

 **How can I check if my company already has access to App Builder?**

-Just visit the [Adobe Developer Console](/console).
+Just visit the [<mark>Adobe Developer Console</mark>](/console).
 If you have the button "create project from template" next to the button "create new project" then you are provisioned for App Builder.

 **What information do I need for the AEM trial?**